 We arrived at the Birth Center around 7:30 or 8 o'clock.
 The amazing crew of midwives and students checked me right away in the upstairs exam room and I was a good 5 or 6 centimeters dilated.
 I wasn't even fully effaced like I had been with my previous labors.
 I expressed concern over that and they told me I didn't even need to be fully effaced to deliver.
 That was a relief.

 We hiked back downstairs to visit and walk around a bit through these earlier contractions.
 I spent my time listening to my Itunes with them, talking, laughing, and even dancing!
 It all must have helped because when we went back upstairs to continue labor my contractions were now 1 to 2 minutes apart and very intense.
 I was brought into the beautiful, relaxing, lavender colored birthing room where I stood, rocked, and swayed through contractions.
+More importantly, I prayed through contractions.
+I praised and thanked God for the miracle he was working in me.
+I thanked him for creating my body to give birth, and asked that He would give me the strength to endure the pain I was and would soon be feeling.
+I prayed for my little girl and her safety.

 My back labor was intensifying thanks to baby who decided she wanted to come out face up!
 The amazing birth team jumped in to help.
 Melody and Rosetta both put counter pressure on my hips which was a huge relief to my back.
 Anyone who has felt back labor could probably attest to a feeling almost as if your back is breaking!
 It was intense, but God continued to answer my prayers and carried me through.
 My sweet husband held my hand the whole way through as my darling 7 year old, Sierra, looked on with awe and wonder.
 My sister and best friend, Katie, was in the background the whole time taking beautiful photos (seen here) of the whole experience.

+We checked again and this time I was a nine!
+I made a trip to the bathroom with the help of my husband and felt tremendous pressure "bearing down" on me.
+The pain became so intense when I returned to the room that I begged to lay down for a minute.
+They instructed me to lay on my left side, so I did.
+The moment I laid down I had an almost unbearable contraction and informed them that I needed to push.
 So I started pushing as they rolled me onto my back and out popped her beautifully formed head!
 Another contraction came and I pushed once more with all my strength and she was here and on my chest!
 It took a moment to realize she was there, in my arms!
 I held her and cried out for joy and looked into my 7 year old's tear-filled eyes as she told me at the bedside, "Mommy, these are tears of joy!
 I've never had tears of joy before!"

 It was beautiful.